JulietaStorino/Computer-Architecture-FaMAF/README.md

 Shift Left 2, performs a 2-bit shift left operation on a data input a.

 Parameters:
--Input
+- Input
      - at 64b
--Output
+- Output
      - and 64b

 Stores in the least significant bits of y (y[0], y[1]) the value 0, so that these two bits are discarded when doing the shift left, and saves in y from bit 2 to the last, the 62 bits from a, leaving something like this: 0b ???? ...??00 -> 64b

-##Given by teachers
+## Given by teachers

 ### memory